Cuprate/monero-serai/coordinator/substrate/README.md

-# Serai Coordinate Substrate Scanner
+# Serai Coordinator Substrate

-This is the scanner of the Serai blockchain for the purposes of Serai's coordinator.
+This crate manages the Serai coordinators's interactions with Serai's Substrate blockchain.

 Two event streams are defined: